hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 ##### Post-Transition Period:

 **Note** The example NCTS5 post-transition period TAD/TLOI will not include the safety and security (S&S) details.
+The example TADs will be published as and when it is available.

 - the NCTS5 post-transition period TAD/TLoI Template is available [here](/guides/ctc-traders-phase5-tis/downloads/Template_TAD_TLoI_Post-Transition_Period_v1.4.xlsx)